JavaScript for Web Accessibility

 Challenge 1: Single-Page Applications (SPAs)

-Single-page applications (SPAs) are popular for their seamless, fast user experience, but they pose challenges for accessibility as screen readers may not recognize page changes.
+Single-page applications are preferred for fast and fluid user experiences, but these applications pose certain accessibility issues because screen readers are unable to recognize page changes.

-– Focus Management: Update focus to the new content area when the page changes.
+– Focus Management: Give focus to the changed content when page changes.

-– Lighthouse: Google’s built-in Chrome tool for measuring site accessibility, performance, and best practices.
+– Lighthouse: Google’s Chrome tool is built into Chrome to measure site accessibility alongside performance and best practice.

-– Screen Readers: Testing with screen readers like NVDA, JAWS, or VoiceOver is essential to see how your JavaScript applications perform.
+– Screen Readers: Testing with screen readers such as NVDA, JAWS, or VoiceOver is imperative to determine an interface’s accessibility as they see it through JavaScript implementations.

 Practical Example: Making a Custom Modal Accessible